multihack/multihack-vscode/README.md

 2. Run the "Join or Leave Room" command.
 3. Enter the same room ID as your team, and an optional nickname.
 4. Your code is now being synced!

-## Fetch Code

-If someone joins the room with conflicting code, it will not be watched and therefore not synced.

-To get unwatched code or force a sync, run the "Fetch Code" command on the side without the correct code.

 ## How It Works